christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-...the intuition regarding different loss functions, diagnosing bad network performance, intrepretability of deep learning models, accuracy scores for the f1, precision and recall of the network, and the final classification results which ended up being approximately 53%.
+...the intuition regarding different loss functions, diagnosing bad network performance, intrepretability of deep learning models, accuracy scores for the f1, precision and recall of the network, and the final classification results of the final model ended up being approximately 53%.

 Also included in the previous section was the performance and f1 score for a series of shallow machine learning algorithms that were trained and tested on the same data.
 Here are there scores: